Viewable impression: Overview

-However the assumption that an ad requested from an ad server is always visible when the viewer is on the requested page was wrong because of a few technical reasons and the fact that the web page is usually longer than the height of a computer screen.
-Eventually it became apparent that a large number of ad impressions measured for CPM pricing actually never rendered in the visible area of a viewer’s browser screen.
+However, the assumption that an ad requested from an ad server is always visible when the viewer is on the requested page was wrong.
+This was because the web page is usually longer than the height of a computer screen and other technical reasons.
+Eventually, it became apparent that a significant number of ad impressions measured for CPM pricing were never rendered in the visible area of a viewer’s browser screen.

 CPMV (cost per thousand viewable ads)

 Until 2010 it was very common for large publishers to charge for most of their advertising inventory on a CPM or CPT basis.
 A related term, effective cost per mille (eCPM), is used to measure the effectiveness of advertising inventory sold (by the publisher) via a CPC, CPA, or CPT basis.

-Partially to avoid the limitations of server side impression methodology many models emerged that were based on direct response:
+Partially to avoid the limitations of server-side impression methodology many models emerged that were based on direct response: